Polokwane Local Municipality elections

 The Polokwane Local Municipality is a Local Municipality in Limpopo, South Africa.
 The council consists of ninety members elected by mixed-member proportional representation.
 Forty-five councillors are elected by first-past-the-post voting in forty-five wards, while the remaining forty-five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of fifty-six seats.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

 In the ward 10 by-election held on 25 January 2023 after the death of the previous Economic Freedom Fighters (EFF) councillor, the EFF candidate retained the seat for the party.
 ActionSA contested its first by-election in Limpopo, winning 10% of the vote.

+After the resignation of the EFF councillor following his arrest for stealing weapons and ammunition from the South African Police Service Stock Theft Unit, another by-election was held.
+The ANC won the seat back, with 53% of the vote to the EFF's 43%.
+ActionSA dropped to 2%, while uMkhonto we Sizwe (MK) contested its first by-election in Limpopo, finishing fifth with 1%.

+In July 2025, contesting ward 13, the South African Communist Party finished third on 1% of the vote in its first election since deciding to contest elections separately to the ANC.